northswiss/styleguide/how_to_write_a_component.md

 export default UserGreetings
 ```

-A component doesn't have to return a tag, the example before could have been
+Note that a component doesn't have to return a tag, the example before could
-written:
+have been written:

 ```jsx
 function UserGreetings(props: Props) {